Aylur/ags/docs/guide/migration-guide.md

 ### Reactivity

-`Variable` has been removed with `State` as its successor. `bind` is now a top level function instead of method on each instance.
+`Variable` has been removed in favor of signals.

 ```jsx
 const label = Variable("hello") // [!code --:5]